owntone/owntone-server/README.md

 RSP (Roku) media server.

-It has support for AirPlay devices/speakers, Apple Remote (and compatibles), MPD clients, network streaming, internet radio, Spotify and LastFM.
-It does not support AirPlay video.
+It has support for AirPlay devices/speakers, Apple Remote (and compatibles), MPD clients, Chromecast, network streaming, internet radio, Spotify and LastFM.
+It does not support AirPlay nor Chromecast video.

 DAAP stands for Digital Audio Access Protocol, and is the protocol used by iTunes and friends to share/stream media libraries over the network.